 After cocktail hour under the tent, guests moved to their table of 2-3 where a picnic basket was waiting.
 With several layers inside, there was plenty to discover.
 Dishes were also brought out on trays with long handles and placed by each table.

 The cake made for the bride and groom was bursting with summer flavor.
 Chocolate cake with vanilla buttercream enclosed layers of fresh raspberries.

-It took trying on 40+ dresses at home to find something that suited the garden setting.
+It took trying on 40+ dresses at home to find something that suited the garden setting at Blue Hill farm.
 Eventually the dress Morgan wore from Zimmerman came in off backorder and arrived at her doorstep just in time.
 Blue suede heels from Tabitha Simmons complimented the look.
 For good luck, a six-pence was taped to the shoe.